funihang/PhysicalEncoding/README.md

 ```

 # Contact
-If you have any problem, feel free to contact us via [nihang@email.sc.edu](mailto:nihang@email.sc.edu).
+If you have any problems, please feel free to reach out to us at [nihang@email.sc.edu](mailto:nihang@email.sc.edu).